Generalized Dynamical Duality of Quantum Particles in One Dimension

 Here $E_i$ and $\rho_i$, both independent of $\alpha$, are respectively the energy and density distribution of the $i$-th eigenstate.
-Note that the generalized duality in (\ref{duality}) is robust against the choice of external potential ($V_T$) in (\ref{H}).
+Note that the generalized duality in Eq.~(\ref{duality}) is robust against the choice of external potential ($V_T$) in Eq.~(\ref{H}).

-In principle, the duality cannot apply to momentum-space quantities, which usually involve particles moving across different spatial orderings and have to carry the information of $\alpha$.
-This makes the phenomenon of dynamical fermionization quite exceptional, which tells that the momentum distribution of hard-core bosons is identical to that of non-interacting fermions after long-time expansion from a trap\cite{dyn_fer_expt,Gangardt, Campbell}.
+In principle, the duality cannot apply to momentum-space quantities, which involve particles moving across different spatial orderings and have to carry the information of $\alpha$.
+This makes the phenomenon of dynamical fermionization quite exceptional, which tells that the momentum distribution of hard-core bosons is identical to that of non-interacting fermions after long-time expansion from a trap~\cite{dyn_fer_expt,Gangardt, Campbell}.
 In the following, we will show that this dynamical phenomenon can in fact be generalized to general coupling strengths and to arbitrary statistics of 1D systems.

-We consider the dynamics of identical particles after a sudden removal of $V_T$ in (\ref{H}) at time $t=0$.
+We consider the dynamics of identical particles after a sudden removal of $V_T$ at time $t=0$.
 The scattering length is always taken to be negative ($l<0$), such that no bound state exists and the system expand freely after released from the trap.
-The free-space eigen-states can be exactly solved by the Bethe ansatz (BA) method\cite{Guan_review}, as labeled by a set of quasi-momenta $\{\vec{k}=(k_1,k_2,...k_N)\}$.
-These BA states follow the structure of (\ref{general_wf}) and can be written as
+The free-space eigen-states can be exactly solved by the Bethe ansatz (BA) method~\cite{Guan_review}, as labeled by a set of quasi-momenta $\{\vec{k}=(k_1,k_2,...k_N)\}$.
+These BA states follow the structure of Eq.~(\ref{general_wf}) and can be written as~\cite{Guan,Patu4,Chen2,Kundu}

 with